 Many people, women and children mostly, cannot choose to urinate or defecate independently, how effective is the waste separation for liquid and solids if these processes happen simultaneously?
 How often does liquid get into solids accidentally?

-If solid waste is left for weeks without churning, do they compost?
+If solid waste is left for weeks without churning, does it compost?
 Or does the solid waste need to be cleared out if the toilet will not be used for weeks?
 Months?

 To answer these questions a basic understanding of the process is needed.
-When you churn the waste after using the C-Head, a single vane located at the bottom of the toilet creates a wave-like action with the medium, causing the solid waste to tumble end over end.
-This quickly coats the outside of the waste with the drying medium and then enspherates or conglobulates it into a convenient form (fancy words for rolls it up into balls . . . yuck!).
-Every time the waste is churned (after each use) more medium clings to the outside as the moisture within leaches through the previous layer of medium.
+When you churn the waste after using the C-Head, a vane located at the bottom of the toilet creates a wave-like action with the medium, causing the solid waste to tumble end over end.
+This quickly coats the outside of the waste with the drying medium you are using and then “enspherates” or “conglobulates” it into a convenient round form (fancy words for rolls it up into balls . . . yuck!).
+Every time the waste is churned thereafter, more medium clings to the outside as the moisture within the waste leaches through the previous layer of medium to the surface.
 The medium and the waste will begin to clump up.
 This has several really good effects.
-It covers the entire surface of the waste with a thick layer of medium, it forms it for easy removal when you tip the bucket, it minimizes the build-up of condensation by not increasing the surface area of the waste, and it doesn’t pack the waste into the bottom of the bucket as do the other toilets that use a dough mixer type bar to mash the waste into the medium.
+It covers the entire surface of the waste with a thick layer of medium, it forms it for easy removal when you tip the bucket, it minimizes the build-up of condensation by not increasing the surface area of the waste from mashing it up, and it doesn’t pack the waste into the bottom of the bucket as do the other toilets that use a dough mixer type bar to mash the waste into the medium.

 So basically the waste is covered and stored in the medium until it can be emptied.
 It does not compost enough to cause it to break down into soil or lose its original form.
 Using a dough mixer type device does give the appearance of the waste having been composted and that is the main reason that type of system is used.
-It is not composted completely by any standard and it has no real advantages.
-It may speed up the composting marginally but not enough to really make a difference.
-None of the other composting toilet manufacturers recommend coming into contact with the waste in the toilet which tells you a lot.
+For the same reason they recommend coco coir for your medium since its brown color most closely resembles finished compost.
+Coco coir is a good medium, but it is expensive, hard to find and labor intensive to break down.
+Other much cheaper mediums work better and are cheaper and easier to find.
+But the waste is not composted completely by any standard.
+Mashing the medium may speed up the composting marginally but not enough to really make a difference for most compact composting toilet applications.
+None of the other composting toilet manufacturers recommend coming into contact with the waste in their toilet which tells you a lot.
 Compact composting toilets only initiate composting.
 Their size makes them impractical for complete composting.
-The waste must be composted further outside the toilet and letting it sit inside the toilet only invites insect infestations and solidification of the waste, making it harder to remove.
+The waste must be composted further outside the toilet and letting it sit inside the toilet for any period of time only invites insect infestations and solidification of the waste, making it harder to remove.
 The toilet would need to be out of service for months for the waste to compost to a safe state.

 It is imperative that the pee and poop stay separated to keep the toilet odor free.
 That being said, everybody’s physiology is different and some women find it more difficult than others to get everything in the right spot.
 Men get a pass.
 Children are usually not a problem because they are usually fascinated by going to the bathroom and pay special attention to what they are doing.
 Just instruct them to get everything where it is supposed to go.